yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/durable-object-namespace.md

 });
 ```

-# With Script Name and Environment
+# With Environment and Script Name

-Creates a Durable Object in a specific script and environment.
+Creates a Durable Object in production with specific script name.

 ```ts
 import { DurableObjectNamespace } from "alchemy/cloudflare";